selivan/selivan.github.io/_posts/2020-10-30-ansible-ssh-bastion-host-with-variables.md

 Sometimes due to network configuration or security reasons you can't access a host directly, but should use intermediate host, so-called bastion or jump host.

-My presious article on thos topic, using ssh config file: [Using Ansible with bastion host](/2018/01/29/ansible-ssh-bastion-host.html).
+My presious article on this topic, using ssh config file: [Using Ansible with bastion host](/2018/01/29/ansible-ssh-bastion-host.html).

 Another option is using variables.
 This approach is more flexible: it is easier to define different bastion hosts for different hosts and groups with variables.